moebiussurfing/ofxWindowApp/README.md

 ## WHY?

-It can be useful to have persistent `Window Settings` between your **App sessions**.
 _Not only for the `final user` but also for the `coder`.
-Usually when you start an `OF project` you want "to focus on your code updates", but you need to compile many times and move the app window out of your IDE window several times..._
+Usually when you work on an `OF project` you want "to focus on your code updates", but you need to compile many times and move manually the app window out of your IDE window several times..._
-_Using this **addon** you can forget about this "annoying behaviour", as the **App Window will be opened in the same position with the same size and settings**._
+_Using this **addon** you can forget about this "annoying behaviour", as the **App Window will be opened in the same position, size and some settings too**._

 ## USAGE